Meet Our Students

 Aryam, Age 11

 Aryam fled Syria in 2017 along with her mother, older brother, and younger sister.
 Her mother and brother found work at a diaper manufacturer.
 Once their work is stable and her family has settled in, Aryam intends to enroll in the local public school.
-To keep up with her studies, Aryam attends Luminos Basic Literacy and Numeracy (BLN) classes, studying English and Arabic to prepare for the Lebanese curriculum (the Syrian curriculum was taught exclusively in Arabic).
+To keep up with her studies, Aryam attends Luminos Basic Literacy and Numeracy (BLN) classes, studying English and French to prepare for the Lebanese curriculum (the Syrian curriculum was taught exclusively in Arabic).
 “I am learning the month, days, sounds, letters.
 It is the first time I learn them here.
 We did not learn a foreign language in Syria.
 I am learning how to write a letter.
 I wrote one to my uncle reminiscing how we used to gather on the Eid…I do not know if we are going back to Syria anytime soon.”